alexandru/scala-best-practices/sections/4-concurrency-parallelism.md

 Learn about the abstractions available and choose between them depending on the task at hand.
 There is no silver bullet that can be generally applied.
 The more high-level the abstraction, the less scope it has in solving issues.
+But the less scope and power it has, the simpler and more composable the model is.
 For example many developers in the Scala community are overusing Akka Actors - which are great, but not when misapplied.
 Like don't use an Akka Actor when a `Future` would do.

+> "*Power tends to corrupt, and absolute power corrupts absolutely*" -- Lord Acton

 Scala's Futures and Promises are good because: